New state law restricts debt collection efforts after a death

 Others have used the tactic of providing sympathy for their loss with the goal of eventually getting family members to pay off the debt.

 Things are changing in New York.
 Governor Andrew Cuomo has announced a new law that places restrictions on what debt collectors can do or say when it comes to next-of-kin of deceased people who owed money to them.
 Under the new law, creditors and debt collection agencies cannot tell surviving family members that they are responsible for their loved one’s debt.
-Moreover, they’re now required to inform them that they have no legal obligation to repay the debt.
+Moreover, they’re now required to inform them that they have no legal obligation to repay.

 In discussing the new law, Gov. Cuomo said, “Grieving New Yorkers should not have to suffer the indignity and insult of being hounded by unscrupulous debt collectors.
 This new law puts debt collectors in check and creates important consumer protections that make it clear that an individual’s surviving family members are not obligated to pay their loved one’s debts.”